samoskyd/ProtoProject.API/README.md

 3. **Organize**: Organize tasks in sequences and folders.
 4. **Collaborate**: Share tasks securely with others via unique hashes.
 5. **User Interaction**: Connect and make friends with fellow app users to enhance collaboration.

+Also check [Angular UI](https://github.com/samoskyd/ProtoProject.UI) built for this API!